davipanico/Projeto-AE/frontend/README.md

 ## The Project

-A simple frontend login screen consuming the backend api of this project.
+A simple frontend login screen using context api of react.js to autheticate via backend api of this project.

 # Tecnology